davidscheutz/SwiftCopy/README.md

 Feel free to take a look at the `SwiftCopyDemo.xcodeproj` to see the library in action.

+## Contributing

+Contributions to SwiftCopy are welcomed and encouraged!

+It is easy to get involved.
+Open an issue to discuss a new feature, write clean code, show some love using unit tests and open a Pull Request.

+A list of contributors will be available through GitHub.

+PS: Check the open issues and pull requests for existing discussions.

+## License

+SwiftCopy is available under the MIT license.
+See [LICENSE](https://github.com/davidscheutz/SwiftCopy/blob/master/LICENSE) for more information.

 ## Credit

 This project uses [Sourcery](https://github.com/krzysztofzablocki/Sourcery) for the code generation.